 The identified elements such as prominent ridgelines and valleys, creek lines, significant trees and view corridors together with an existing fabric of local heritage buildings create a hierarchy and contrast between the natural environment and the new urban environment.
-These formed the basis of the character areas shown on Figure E17.4 below.
+These formed the basis of the character areas shown on Figure 4.

-Figure E17.3: Character Areas
+Figure 4 Character Areas